-Abstract: The objective of this paper is to enter deeper in the discussion about the unavoidable way Brazil has to go through in order to construct a modern industrial and technological policy, on the basis of the knowledge and the technological innovation, which will work as a stimulator of the economic development.
-The different theories about this subject (SCHUMPETER, 1961; PAVITT, 1998; FREEMAN, 1984; KRUGMAN, 1986; COUTINHO, 1990), so as the principles set by the Brazilian Development Ministry ("Diretrizes de Política Industrial, Tecnológica e de Comércio Exterior"), give the support in the search to define a new model of industrial, technological policy and foreign trade for the country.
-The strategic role of industrial policy seems to be very evident, if it assumes its co-ordination's work involving those productive agents, which are responsible for crucial decisions, such as these relate with investments and/or innovation, in a context of great incertitude about the consequences of their decisions in the future.
-Finally, the conclusion arising from this discussion demonstrates that it is crucial for the country to define a modern industrial policy, which could be able to integrate the incentive to the innovation as well as to the exports, in order to serve as a tool to impulse the development.
-The paper argues also, that the feasibility to this policy depends on the ability of the Government to supply the agents with a favorable context, so as an adequate regulation, purchasing policy, availability on financing facilities and fiscal incentives.
+The objective of this paper is to deepen the discussion about the unavoidable way Brazil has to go through in order to construct a modern industrial and technological policy, based on knowledge and technological innovation, which will work as a stimulator of economic development.
+The different theories about this subject (SCHUMPETER, 1985; PAVITT, 1998; FREEMAN, 1995; KRUGMAN, 1995; COUTINHO & FERRAZ, 1994; MATIAS-PEREIRA & KRUGLIANSKAS, 2005), so as the principles set by the Brazilian Development Ministry ("Diretrizes de Política Industrial, Tecnológica e de Comércio Exterior"), give support in the search for defining a new model of industrial, technological policy and foreign trade for the country.
+The strategic role of industrial policy seems to be very evident, if it takes on its co-ordination work involving the productive agents, which are responsible for crucial decisions, such as those related to investments and/or innovation, in a context of great incertitude about the consequences of their decisions in the future.
+Finally, the conclusion arising from this discussion demonstrates that it is crucial for the country to define a modern industrial policy, which could be able to integrate the incentive to innovation as well as to exports, in order to serve as a tool to foster development.
+The paper also argues that the feasibility to this policy depends on Government's ability in supplying agents with a favorable context towards adequate regulation, purchasing policy, availability on financing facilities and fiscal incentives.